barais/SEISummerSchool/3.ThingML_Basics/README.md

 To follow this tutorial, you need to have the ThingML editor and compilers.
 They are released as plugins for the Eclipse IDE.
 There are two different options for installing the ThingML tools

-:warn: In the lab, I provide this eclipse headside in the Virtual Machine.
+:warn In the lab, I provide this eclipse headside in the Virtual Machine.
 You can start it in running the following command

 	/opt/headside/eclipse